-- Data isolation.
-Since data is not usually updated, but instead newly created, data isolation is not a major issue.
-Even the task of keeping track of who has viewed what videos is (conceptually) append only, again making isolation not a major issue.
-However, if authorization is added, there may be some issues of concurrent updates to authorization information. - Integrity problems.
-It seems unlikely there are significant integrity constraints in this application, except for primary keys. if the data is distributed, there may be issues in enforcing primary key constraints.
+- Integrity problems.
+It seems unlikely there are significant integrity constraints in this application, except for primary keys.
+If the data are distributed, there may be issues in enforcing primary key constraints.
 Integrity problems are probably not a major issue. - Atomicity problems.
 When a video is uploaded, metadata about the video and the video should be added atomically, otherwise there would be an inconsistency in the data.
 An underlying recovery mechanism would be required to ensure atomicity in the event of failures. - Concurrent-access anomalies.
-Since data is not updated, concurrent access anomalies would be unlikely to occur. - Security problems.
-These would be a issue if the system supported authorization. - 1.6 Keyword queries used in Web search are quite different from database queries.
-List key differences between the two, in terms of the way the queries are specified, and in terms of what is the result of a query.
-Answer: Queries used in the Web are specified by providing a list of keywords with no specific syntax.
+Since data are not updated, concurrent access anomalies would be unlikely to occur. - Security problems.
+These would be an issue if the system supported authorization. - 1.5 Keyword queries used in web search are quite different from database queries.
+List key differences between the two, in terms of the way the queries are specified and in terms of what is the result of a query.

+Queries used in the web are specified by providing a list of keywords with no specific syntax.
 The result is typically an ordered list of URLs, along with snippets of information about the content of the URLs.
 In contrast, database queries have a specific syntax allowing complex queries to be specified.
 And in the relational world the result of a query is always a table.